santhoshs2004/mini/README.md

-# "Real Time Emotions" project README file formatted with headers (# symbols):
+# "Real Time Emotions" project README file formatted with headers:

-Real Time Emotions
+#Real Time Emotions
-Overview
+#Overview
 This project is designed to analyze real-time emotions using computer vision techniques.
 It uses deep learning models to predict and analyze emotions based on facial expressions captured from video feeds.
 The project employs Python libraries such as deepface, tensorflow, numpy, and opencv-contrib-python to perform real-time emotion recognition.

-Prerequisites
+# Prerequisites
 Before setting up and running the project, ensure you have the following installed on your system:

 1. Python